rtek1000/HW-401A/README.md

 In case someone buys this device and it is defective, this repository has some information.

 This device was purchased on the [AliExpress](https://www.aliexpress.com/item/1005005807287144.html) website, but was received defective.
-- A 1uF capacitor was missing and the USB connector was inoperative.
+- A 1uF capacitor was missing (VCAP) and the USB connector was inoperative.

 The STM8S003F3P6 MCU firmware is not accessible (it is read protected) but an alternative firmware can be made easily.